 Adapter Pattern

-When a Widget is being created, the ThirdPartyComponent, derived from open source library, will be adapted through A10ComponentWrapper as shown in figure 6.
-As a result, some selected properties and methods from ThirdPartyComponent will be further defined through A10ComponentWrapper.
+When a Widget is being created, the ThirdPartyComponent, derived from open source library, will be adapted through A10Widget as shown in figure 6.
+As a result, some selected properties and methods from ThirdPartyComponent will be further defined through A10Widget .
 Those props which are not selected will be imported directly without any change.
+In Figure 6, method3 and method4 from ThirdPartyComponent are such props that will be imported directly without any change.
 Benefits of this Adapter approach:

 Allowing the interface of the ThirdPartyComponent to be used in A10WidgetsWrapper.